High resolution study of outflows and chemical environment of First Hydrostatic Core candidate Chamaeleon-MMS1: Discussion

 \subsection{Physical origin of outflow emission}

-The CO outflow has multiple components that are nearly perpendicular to the line-of-sight.
+The CO emission has multiple spatially overlapping components indicating that the outflow is nearly perpendicular to the line-of-sight.
 The shape of the red-shifted emission in CO and $^{13}$CO to the southwest of the continuum source implies that there is a dense clump of molecular gas diverting the outflowing material, which is traced in our observations by H$_2$CO and CH$_3$OH.
-The alternative scenario is that this S-shaped emission and slower, more distant blue-shifted emission indicates a precessing outflow.
+This is also suggested in \citet{MariaJose2020} in maps of NH$_{2}$D. The alternative scenario is that this S-shaped emission and slower, more distant blue-shifted emission indicates a precessing outflow.
 The broad red-shifted emission to the northeast of the continuum may originate from a second source implying a tight binary system within the continuum.
 There is no corresponding blue-shifted broad component detected at similar velocities but it may have been disrupted by the molecular clump south of the continuum source.
 The irregular velocity structure demonstrates that in the early stages of star formation, the outflow launching is chaotic.
 The clumpy structure observed in CS and H$_2$CO emission may be due to small ejections from the early stages of the stellar outflow or simply the clumpiness of the surrounding cloud.
-The mechanical outflow properties are several orders of magnitude lower than a solar mass star.
-All of our derived mechanical properties are about an order of magnitude less than the Class 0 sources recently studied by \citet{Bjerkeli2013} (including fellow FHSC candidate L1448) or those toward Barnard 1-b \citep{Hirano2014}.
-The mechanical properties we have derived for Cha-MMS1 are in line with the relationships between mass and luminosity and momentum rate and luminosity shown in \citet{Wu2004}.
-The mechanical outflow properties we calculated using the CO (2-1) transition are generally similar to the values in \citet{Busch2020}, which were calculated using the CO 3-2 transition.
-They concluded that Cha-MMS1 was not a FHSC, though it was one of the youngest Class 0 objects ever detected.
-We find the kinetic time to be on the order of hundreds of years, rather than thousands, which results in our time dependent values being an order of magnitude higher.
-We agree with their assessment that the bent shape of the red-shifted emission in CO and $^{13}$CO to the southwest of the continuum source is likely due to the clump of molecular material there.
+The underlying power source driving the outflow activity associated with Cha-MMS1 could be either a single precessing outflow or two outflows from a close binary system.
+Alternative scenarios can also produce outflow precession, for instance, the misalignment between the outflow axis (a proxy for angular momentum axis) and the magnetic field axis as discussed in \citet{Busch2020}, which does not require a binary.
+Similarly, a change in the angular momentum axis of the infalling material due to turbulent conditions can also produce shape distortions \citep{Matsumoto2017}.